Updated 16th June 2020

 Instead of copying content from another site and pasting in your own, come up with your own original content.
 It's acceptable to use other sources to help emphasise a point, but using other sites as the bulk of your own is not proper.
 In situations where you do reference other sources, quote reasonable amounts of text and cite them to give rightful credit.

-The black hat SEO practise of spam ping involves notifying search engine ping servers that there has been updated content on your site numerous times a day.
+The black hat SEO practice of spam ping involves notifying search engine ping servers that there has been updated content on your site numerous times a day.
 The goal is to trick the servers into thinking that your site is constantly updated with relevant content that's beneficial for readers.